19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (ii) are in such a place at the time of the supply;

-(e) services supplied directly in connection with land or any improvement thereto situated outside Singapore;
+(e) subject to subsection (4B), services supplied directly in connection with land or any improvement thereto situated outside Singapore;

 [28/2007 wef 01/07/2007]

-(f) services supplied directly in connection with goods situated outside Singapore when the services are performed;
+(f) subject to subsection (4B), services supplied directly in connection with goods situated outside Singapore when the services are performed;

 [28/2007 wef 01/07/2007]

-(g) services supplied directly in connection with goods for export outside Singapore and supplied to a person who belongs in a country other than Singapore, at the time the services are performed;
+(g) subject to subsection (4B), services supplied directly in connection with goods for export outside Singapore and supplied to a person who belongs in a country other than Singapore, at the time the services are performed;

 [28/2007 wef 01/07/2007]